ACADEMIC STANDARDS AND POLICIES

 Course Substitution Policy

-Students with a legitimate reason for a course substitution in the same discipline must submit a formal course substitution request to the appropriate academic dean for approval and signature.
-Course substitution forms are available from academic deans or the University Registrar’s office.
+Students with a legitimate reason for a course substitution must submit a formal course substitution request to the appropriate academic dean for approval and signature.
+Course substitution forms are available from the University Registrar’s office and/or website.
 Completed and approved substitution requests are to be filed with the University Registrar prior to applying for graduation.

 All students must apply for graduation to begin the degree audit procedure and appear on the official graduation candidate list.
 Graduation applications are available from the student’s academic advisor or the University Registrar.
 After the application is received, the University Registrar performs the graduation degree audit to confirm eligibility for graduation.
 Candidates for April/May or July graduation must apply by mid-November of the prior year; candidates for December graduation must apply by mid-March of the same year.